 As required by Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation and certain financial performance of our Company for each of the last two completed calendar years.
-In determining the "compensation actually paid" to our Named Executive Officers ("NEOs"), we are required to make various adjustments to amounts that have previously been reported in the Summary Compensation Table in previous years, as the SEC's calculation method for this section differs from those required in the Summary Compensation Compensation Table.
-The disclosure included in this section is prescribed by SEC rules and does not necessarily align with how the Company or the Compensation Committee view the link between the Company's performance and its PEO and NEOs pay.
+In determining the "compensation actually paid" to our Named Executive Officers ("NEOs"), we are required to make various adjustments to amounts that have previously been reported in the Summary Compensation Table in previous years, as the SEC's calculation method for this section differs from those required in the Summary Compensation Committee view the link between the Company's performance and its Principal Executive Officer ("PEO") and NEOs pay.